SenseNet/docs.sensenet.com/content/api-docs/collaboration/01-versioning.md

 # Get current version of a content

 Current version is always saved as a value of the field `Version` on every content.
-As you can see in th following code snippet you can get the current versionnumber as any of the common field values:
+As you can see in the following code snippet you can get the current version number as any of the common field values:

 <tab category="collaboration" article="versioning" example="versionNumber" />